 October is a fun time to break out some monster fun in preschool.
-Here’s a simple monster-themed busy bag kids of different levels can enjoy.
+Here’s a simple monster-themed Halloween matching game kids of different levels can enjoy.

 Are you following Fun-A-Day’s Halloween Pinterest board?

 These printable monster cards can be used a variety of ways, with kids of different ages.
 You could make them into a Halloween matching game for a small group, or turn the cards into a simple monster busy bag for the children.

 Print out multiple copies of the Halloween matching game.
 Be sure to print out the cards best suited to your classroom or your child.
 Cut the cards apart.

 Once that’s done, I’d suggest laminating the cards.
 That way, the kiddos can use them over and over again.

 These monster cards can be used a few different ways, depending on the child.
 Below are a few ways to use them:

 - Print out multiple versions of the picture-only cards.
 Children can match the “monsters” that are the same.

 - Print out copies of the picture-only cards, as well as the picture-word cards.
 Kids can match up the pictures while also seeing the words.

 - Print out copies of the picture-only cards, as well as the word-only cards.
 This task focuses more on letters and letter sounds, providing a bit more of a challenge for kids who need it.